Mission & Guiding Principles

 Mission and Guiding Principles

-This document, created by the Pennsylvania Children's Roundtable and supported by the Pennsylvania Juvenile Court Judge's Commission, the Pennsylvania Department of Public Welfare - Office of Children, Youth and Families, the Supreme Court of Pennsylvania - Administrative Office of Pennsylvania Courts and the Pennsylvania County Commissioner's Association was adopted by the State Roundtable on May 29, 2009.
+This document, created by the Pennsylvania Children's Roundtable and supported by the Pennsylvania Juvenile Court Judge's Commission, the Pennsylvania Department of Human Services- Office of Children, Youth and Families, the Supreme Court of Pennsylvania - Administrative Office of Pennsylvania Courts and the Pennsylvania County Commissioner's Association was adopted by the State Roundtable on May 29, 2009.
 The document provides an overview of the purpose, mission and principles that should govern Pennsylvania's Dependency system under the overarching statement "Families 4 Children".
 The ultimate goal of this effort is to ensure permanent, safe, loving and stable homes for all dependent children.